 There are other ways you can get your freebie out there such as adding a call to action in your email signature for your primary freebie.

-The idea is to have sign up forms and landing pages which stand out and entice readers to join your list.
+The idea is to have sign-up forms and landing pages which stand out and entice readers to join your list.

 Have as many opportunities as possible for readers to sign up!

-#5: Create Personalized Call to Actions
+#5: Create Personalised Call to Actions

 The words you use are sooooo important and are what's going to entice and draw people in.